txpipe-shop/tx3-multiparty-escrow/docs/design.md

 * Minting checks:
     * No tokens with this policy are minted nor burned

+* Transaction checks:
+    * Signed by the receiver

 * Check withdraw validator is running

 ##### Close